 Workflow Reliability term

-Fallback UI: meaning, examples, and AI prompt use.
+Fallback UI: meaning, examples, and expert terminology.

 Shows a useful interface when data, network, or a component fails instead of leaving users stranded.